Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Introduction

 Upper bounds for empirical measures for the $p$-th order Wasserstein distance are a classical topic in probability theory and statistics and are established for instance in \cite{dudley1969speed,fournier2015rate}.
 A general approach to establish lower bounds is given in \cite{tsybakov} and using smoothness of densities to improve Wasserstein estimation rates is established in \cite{niles2022minimax}.

-Another line of work focuses on using weaker notions of distances which do not exhibit the curse of dimensionality, for instance through integral probability metrics under smooth test functions (e.g., \cite{kloeckner2020empirical,singh2018nonparametric}; IPMs notably include the Sinkhorn divergence, cf.~\cite{genevay2019sample}), low-dimensional projections (e.g., \cite{bartl2025structure,manole2022minimax,nietert2022statistical}) or smoothed versions of Wasserstein distances (e.g., \cite{goldfeld2020convergence}).
+Another line of work focuses on using weaker notions of distances which do not exhibit the curse of dimensionality, for instance through integral probability metrics under smooth test functions (e.g., \cite{kloeckner2020empirical,singh2018nonparametric}; IPMs notably include the Sinkhorn divergence, cf.~\cite{genevay2019sample}), low-dimensional projections (e.g., \cite{bartl2025structure,manole2022minimax,nietert2022statistical,rodriguez2025improved}) or smoothed versions of Wasserstein distances (e.g., \cite{goldfeld2020convergence}).
 We refer to \cite[Sections 2.7 and 2.8]{chewi2024statistical} for a detailed overview.

-The recent works \cite{gyorfi2022tree,vandermeulen2024breaking} also focus on improved estimation rates of distributions under structural assumptions.
-They explore estimating smooth densities under additional decomposition assumptions on the densities, and thus the goal of reducing to a local notion of complexity is the same as in this paper, the used distances and smoothness assumptions are however very different.
+The recent works \cite{bos2024supervised,chakraborty2026generalization,fan2025optimal,gyorfi2022tree,kumar2024likelihood,kwon2026nonparametric,vandermeulen2024breaking} also focus on improved estimation rates of distributions under structural assumptions.
+They explore estimating smooth densities under additional decomposition assumptions on the densities, and thus the goal of reducing to a local notion of complexity is the same as in this paper.
+The considered smoothness assumptions based on Lebesgue densities are however very different (see Remark \ref{rem:density.estim}).
+On top of the motivations from the current paper, this literature focuses on estimators related to generative networks (cf.~\cite{bos2024supervised,fan2025optimal,kumar2024likelihood,kwon2026nonparametric}) and often specifically in relation to diffusion models, which are hence closely related to practical pipelines using neural networks.
+In this regard, the adaptivity of the estimators to the graph structure can automatically be achieved by optimizing over suitably sparse neural networks (which is a hard, but practically well understood problem), which builds on \cite{10.1214/19-AOS1875}.

-In \cite{backhoff2022estimating}, the authors focus on statistical estimation under a stronger notion of Wasserstein distance focusing on differences between stochastic processes by comparing kernels forward in time.
+In \cite{backhoff2022estimating}, the authors study statistical estimation under a stronger notion of Wasserstein distance focusing on differences between stochastic processes by comparing kernels forward in time.
 A similar goal of learning conditional distributions is pursued in \cite{acciaio2024convergence,benezet2024learning}.
-The techniques in Section \ref{sec:wlip} build on the ones used in \cite{backhoff2022estimating}, in particular a similar result to Theorem \ref{thm:main.W.informal} in the particular case where the graph arises from a Markov-chain is given by \cite[Theorem 6.1]{backhoff2022estimating}.
+The techniques in Section \ref{sec:wlip} (excluding the ones used to prove the graph-adaptive estimator in Theorem \ref{thm:estWLip.adaptoive}) build on the ones used in \cite{backhoff2022estimating}, in particular a similar result to Theorem \ref{thm:main.W.informal} in the particular case where the graph arises from a Markov-chain is given by \cite[Theorem 6.1]{backhoff2022estimating}.
+It is important to note, however, that the proofs of our main results in Section \ref{sec:tvlip} do not follow from \cite{backhoff2022estimating} and require genuine new ideas and techniques, cf.~Remark \ref{rem:sec23}.